 In addition to the penalties listed above, if found guilty of cockfighting, the defendant could face any of the following punishment: immigration consequences, professional licensing consequences, fines and fees, restitution, criminal protective orders, denial of military enlistment, firearm prohibition (for felony PC 597b(c), and more.

 Bail: The scheduled bail amount for PC 597b(b) is set at $5,000 in San Bernardino County ($25,000 for felony PC 597b(c)).

-common defenses to crime of cockfighting include: presence as a mere spectator at a cockfight, insufficient evidence to prove the defendant engaged in the cockfight, mistake of fact, coerced confessions, insanity, illegal search and seizure, duress, police entrapment, alibi defense, statute of limitations, and more.
+common defenses to crime of cockfighting include: insufficient evidence to prove the defendant engaged in the cockfight, mistake of fact, coerced confessions, insanity, illegal search and seizure, duress, police entrapment, alibi defense, statute of limitations, and more.

 If you have been arrested or charged with cockfighting, or PC 597b(b), contact out criminal defense lawyers today for a free consultation.
-Our criminal defense lawyers are available everyday to assist you and patiently answer all of your questions.
-Call today!
+Our criminal defense lawyers are available every day to assist you and patiently answer all of your questions.

 Code: PC 597b(b)